-The writing was fast, emotional.
-The page wet with tears.
+The writing was fast and emotional.
+The page was wet with tears.
 God, I loved that man!
 My daddy.
 My. friend.
 My father.
 Dead.
 Gone.
 Really gone.
 The letter was twelve pages deep.
 I recounted the great times we had together.
-Him combing my hair, walking me to school, his teasing me, the pride he bore for me his first born, him letting me get away with all the things ma would not stand.
+Him combing my hair, walked me to school, and teased me relentlessly.
+The pride he bore for me his firstborn was evident to me, even as a child. , him letting me get away with all the things ma would not stand.
 And I remembered things falling apart, too.
 I remember the arguments and the fights between my parents.
 I remember watching as their marriage came undone.
-I poured all that pain, shame, emotions that my then seven year old self and now thirty-something year old self carried.
-Everything I felt with him abandoning us went into that tear-stained letter.
+I poured all that pain, shame, and emotions that my then seven-year-old self and now thirty-something-year-old self carried.
+Everything I felt about him abandoning us went into that tear-stained letter.
 All the things I suffered because he was not in my life I also included.

 I still can’t put the experience into words.
 But suffice it to say, it was powerful.
 It was as if through my pen, he spoke to me from the grave.
 I didn’t agree with it all, but I understood.
-I told him I loved him, he told me I was forever his kaleidoscope (his pet name for me), we said goodbye for now and then I let him go.
+I told him I loved him, and he told me I was forever his kaleidoscope (his pet name for me).
+We said goodbye, for now, and then I let him go.
 And I let go of all the shit that happened because he was not there.
 I let it go and I held on to the certainties.
 The love he bore for me.
 The fact that he felt he did the best he could when faced with the things that challenged him.
 The fact that he grieved our absence and regretted his choices till his death.
-I let him and it (the emotional pain) go and in doing so I set myself free.
+I let him and it (the emotional pain) go.
+And in doing so, I set myself free.

 Going there was tough.
 It was hard.
-I felt raw after staring at his death certificate that confirmed to me he was gone.
-But I slowly came to understand him and in so doing, I relinquished the burden and pain associated with his departure from my life and what it meant to me and felt freeness, peace and lightness.
+I felt raw after staring at his death certificate which confirmed he was gone.
+But I slowly came to understand him and in so doing, I relinquished the burden and pain associated with his departure from my life and what it meant to me and felt freeness, peace, and lightness.